Racial Disparities in Debt Collection: Data

-We also document the number of lending institutions that are accessible to each neighborhood as an additional proxy for a neighborhood's financial well-being.\footnote{This measure can alternatively be thought of as a measure of access to credit markets.
-However, payday lenders could be the result of financial distress as opposed to the cause.} We use Census ZIP Code Business Patterns (ZCBP) data to get access to the number of banks and payday lenders in each zip code.
-The ZCBP data measure the number of establishments, number of employees and total payroll by ZIP and detailed industry code.
-Following Butta (2014) we use the following two North American Industrial Classification System (NAICS) codes to capture payday lending establishments: non-depository consumer lending (establishments primarily engaged in making unsecured cash loans to consumers) and other activities related to credit intermediation (establishments primarily engaged in facilitating credit intermediation, including check cashing services and money order issuance services).\footnote{Barth et al. (2016) discuss how this proxy could likely overstate the number of payday lenders.
-We adjust these measures to correct for states that prohibit payday lending to help reduce this bias.} For each zip code, we use arcGIS to create a weighted average (based on land area) of the number of banks and payday lenders that exist within a five mile radius from each zip code's centroid.
-Lastly, we use Fixed Broadband Deployment Data from Federal Communications Commission to document access to online credit markets for every zip code in our sample.
+We supplement our matched Credit Bureau/HMDA panel with data on racial biases in U.S. states based on the Google Search Volume for racial slurs, adopting the approach of \cite{stephens2014cost}.
+We also use Census ZIP Code Business Patterns (ZCBP) data to access the number of banks and payday lenders in each zip code.
+Following \cite{Bhutta2014}, we use the following two North American Industrial Classification System (NAICS) codes to capture payday lending establishments: non-depository consumer lending (establishments primarily engaged in making unsecured cash loans to consumers) and other activities related to credit intermediation (establishments primarily engaged in facilitating credit intermediation, including check cashing services and money order issuance services).\footnote{\cite{Barthetal2016} discuss how this proxy could likely overstate the number of payday lenders.
+We adjust these measures to correct for states that prohibit payday lending to help reduce this bias.} For each zip code, we use ArcGIS to create a weighted average (based on land area) of the number of banks and payday lenders within a five-mile radius of each zip code's centroid.
+Lastly, we add data from the 2009-2013 American Community Survey to control for population, education, and income at the zip code level.